junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean is almost amused.
 "I don't think I need your permission."

 Right then, the ground shakes again.
 The whole building shakes.
-When none of them are looking, behind them, a huge shadow of a large claw fall toward them, unmistakably aiming at Rory and Dean.
+When none of them are looking, behind them, a huge shadow of a large claw falls toward them, unmistakably aiming at Rory and Dean.

 Amy shouts, while Dean tries so hard to snatch his hand out of Cas's grip.
-He's still two steps away from the edge of the building -- too far to cross in a blink of an eye, if they blinked.
+He's still two steps away from the edge of the building -- too far to cross in the blink of an eye, if they blinked.
 And the angel is too fast.

-As fast as any other angels, Cas takes the action.
-An outrageous roar comes out of him, and his wings spread out from his shoulder blades again, wide and vast, covering around the humans on the rooftop like a protection shield.
+As fast as any other angel, Cas takes action.
+An outrageous roar comes out of him, and his wings spread out from his shoulder blades again, wide and vast, covering the humans on the rooftop like a protective shield.

 Before Dean can register what has happened, the touch of Naomi lands on Cas's wings.